pyxem/kikuchipy/doc/source/reference.rst

 KikuchiPy reference
 ===================

-This reference manual details all EBSD class methods, readers of EBSD formats and utility functions included in KikuchiPy, as generated from their docstrings.
+This reference manual details all EBSD class methods, utility functions and readers of EBSD patterns included in KikuchiPy, as generated from their docstrings.
 For learning how to use KikuchiPy, see the user guide pages in the sidebar.

 .. note::
     Private functions that start with an underscore are listed in the reference